Introduction of Rou Dou Kou:Nutmeg or Semen Myristicae.

 Nutmeg is known by many names, such as Myristica fragrans, mace, magic, muscdier, muskatbaum, myristica, noz moscada, nuez moscada, and nux moschata.
 Nutmeg

 Nutmeg tree branch. is most commonly used as a cooking spice, comes from the fruit of a 50 ft (about 15.24 meters) tall tropical evergreen tree.
 This tree grows in Southeast Asia, New Guinea.
-The bark is smooth and grayish brown with green young branches and leaves.
-The oblong, fleshy fruit, called the nutmeg apple, contains a nut from which nutmeg is made.
+The bark is smooth and grayish brown, with green young branches and leaves.
+The oblong, pulpose fruit, called the nutmeg apple, contains a nut from which nutmeg is made.
 The dried nut and essential oil are both used as medicine.

 The nutmeg tree is a large evergreen tree native to the Banda Islands in the Moluccas and grows to a height of about 18 meters.
 It produces fruits fifteen to twenty years after planting.
-The fruit of the nutmeg tree, which is similar in color and size to apricot, splits when ripe revealing the brilliant red arils encasing the brown nut.
+The fruit of the nutmeg tree, which is similar in color and size to apricot, splits at maturity, revealing the brilliant red arils encasing the brown nut.
 The red arils on drying become orange and are the mace of commerce.
 The nut is also dried until the kernel inside rattles.

 Medicinal efficacy: Warming middle energizer to promote Qi, descending Qi, promoting the circulation of Qi, help digestion, astringent intestines and relieve diarrhea.
 It is indicated for deficient cold of spleen and stomach (insufficiency of spleen-Yang, deficiency cold of the spleen), unstoppable chronic diarrhea, diarrhea of deficiency type, cold dysentery, poor appetite and emesia (take little food, vomit or throw up), dyspepsia or indigestion, abdominal distnetion pain, epigastric distended pain, etc.